DMould123/Note-Building/README.md

 - ## 2025-01-10
 - Udacity course is going well.
 I have completed around 25%.
 Prem stats dashboard advancing as well.
 Need to add defender stats and player images

+- ## 2025-01-15
+- Completed more of the Udacity course.
+Main focus has been on my scout report writing